 4.4.2 The system impact study shall state the assumptions upon which it is based, state the results of the analyses, and provide the requirement or potential impediments to providing the requested Interconnection Service, including a preliminary indication of the cost and length of time that would be necessary to correct any problems identified in those analyses and implement the Interconnection.

 4.4.3 The system impact study shall provide a list of Interconnection Facilities and Reliability Network Upgrades that are required as a result of the Interconnection Request along with a non-binding good faith estimate of cost responsibility and the amount of construction time required.
-The good faith estimate will be based on the Per Unit Costs as described in GIP Section 6.6.
+The good faith estimate will be based on the Per Unit Costs as described in Section 6.4.

 4.4.4 The system impact study will be completed and the results transmitted to the Interconnection Customer within ninety (90) calendar days after the execution of an Independent Study Process Study Agreement.
-The Interconnection Customer shall execute the agreement(s) and deliver them to the CAISO, and shall make its initial posting of Interconnection Financial Security, within thirty days (30) calendar days after being provided with the final system impact study report, in accordance with GIP Section 9.2, or its Interconnection Request shall be deemed withdrawn.
+The Interconnection Customer shall execute the agreement(s) and deliver them to the CAISO, and shall make its initial posting of Interconnection Financial Security in accordance with Section 10.2 except that the posting shall be made within thirty days (30) calendar days after being provided with the final system impact study report, or its Interconnection Request shall be deemed withdrawn.

 4.4.5 If requested by the Interconnection Customer, a Results Meeting shall be held among the CAISO, the applicable Participating TO(s), and the Interconnection Customer to discuss the results of the system impact study report, including assigned cost responsibility.
 The CAISO shall prepare minutes from the meeting.
 Any such Results Meeting will be held within 20 Business Days of the date the system impact study report is provided to the Interconnection Customer.

-4.4.6 For Interconnection Requests under the Independent Study Process, the initial posting of Interconnection Financial Security described in GIP Section 9.2 will be based on the cost responsibility for Network Upgrades, and Participating TO’s Interconnection Facilities set forth in the system impact study.
-If the system impact study is waived, then such posting will be based upon the cost responsibility set forth in the facilities study described in GIP Section 4.5.
+4.4.6 For Interconnection Requests under the Independent Study Process, the initial posting of Interconnection Financial Security described in Section 9.2 will be based on the cost responsibility for Network Upgrades, and Participating TO’s Interconnection Facilities set forth in the system impact study.
+If the system impact study is waived, then such posting will be based upon the cost responsibility set forth in the facilities study described in Section 4.5.

 4.5 Facilities Study